EEN421/EEN421.github.io/_posts/2025-11-03-👻-The-Ghosts-Hiding-in-Every-Network:-End-of-Life-Devices-and-Software-☠️.md

 - **6.** **Export the hunting results to CSV**

-   * Finally it writes the objects to disk with `Export-Csv` (or a similar file writer).
+   * Finally it writes the objects to disk with `Export-Csv`.

 <br/>
 <br/>